1165 København K

 If there are changes to the timetable, it will also be adjusted on your smartphone.
 Now there is no excuse for missing a rescheduled lecture.
 The timetable can also be found in the new app on KUnet’s home page.

 Absalon is the digital platform for your different subjects.
-With an appealing and intuitive design, this is where you will find course material, syllabuses, information about your courses – and you can communicate with teaching staff and students.
+With an intuitive design, this is where you will find course material, syllabuses, information about your courses – and you can communicate with teaching staff and students.

 If you are extra curious, you can check out your Absalon groups already.
 Study plans and overviews may already be uploaded by your professors.